Hourai42/Grimly/README.md

 Completely unnoticeable difference from changing *-1 to setting to 0 instead.

-3. The rule of speed is to minimize function calls, iterations, and operations.

-4. Rules for closing files?
+3. Rules for closing files?
 Well, just to be safe, you might as well close after you're done.

 [x] Closed files.

+4. Instead of using a 2D array, a 1D array is enough.
+If your key holds the number of row and columns, you can use the remainder and modulus operations to access whatever piece of information on the board you wish.

+[o] I won't be implementing this as it's an extremely minor memory improvement, but possibly a performance detriment.

+5. The rule of speed is to minimize function calls, iterations, and operations.